ocsmit/rindcalc/README.md

 ```console
 conda install -c rindcalc rindcalc
 ```

-rindcalc files need to be moved from Lib/pythonX.X/site-packages/ to Lib/site-packages on Windows 10.
+If rindcalc is not importing after conda install on Windows 10 then rindcalc files need to be moved from Lib/pythonX.X/site-packages/ to Lib/site-packages within the conda env folder.

 ### For more information visit the [Rindcalc documentation](https://rindcalc.readthedocs.io/en/latest/)